 Why we like it:

 If you need detailed, real-time inventory tracking, you’ll need a POS-driven register like Square or Lightspeed.
-If you need ingredient-level inventory tracking for a food service business on a budget, TouchBistro is your best bet.
+If you need ingredient-level inventory tracking for a food service business, Toast is your best bet.
 Though, if you don’t mind spending a little more for advanced tools, both Toast and Lightspeed’s restaurant inventory modules are even more robust.

 You will need to secure a separate credit card processor to accept card payments.
 You’ll also need to purchase a separate card reader to run card payments, as the 180U does not have a built-in card reader.
 This allows you the flexibility to choose whatever merchant services provider you like, but using a non-integrated card reader can increase your transaction times.